quandangv/notch/readme.md

 a b a= b=
 array 2 4 //
 ```
-In the first example, the order of the operators in the script is the same as the order of execution.
-The script doesn't have to use any bracket or define any operator precedence.
+In the first example, the order of the operators in the script is the same as the order of execution, so the script doesn't have to use any bracket or define any operator precedence.
 Thanks to this natural way of coding, we can seamlessly swap the two variables without using any temporary in the second example.
-In the third example, we defined `//` to be the slice operator for arrays; it's a ternary operator, taking 3 arguments as inputs, instead of having to phrase it as a function.
+In the third example, we defined `//` to be the ternary slice operator for arrays, instead of having to phrase it as a function.
 It should also be noted that in postfix notation, spaces between the notation "words" can not be omitted.

+### Features & Examples

 Additionally, I have added some notations to make NeoRune code more concise, such as the comma `,` prefix, which would cause the operator to retain its first argument on the computation stack for later use.
 With that in mind, here are some expressions represented in NeoRune:
 ```